Pop Crave

 Pop Crave is a media and news company, founded by Will Cosme in December 2015 and headquartered in Miami, Florida.
-The company is known for posting celebrity news and updates to its Twitter account, which often go viral due to how often and quickly the outlet can publish posts.
-As of May 2025, Pop Crave has a total of 2 million followers on X.
+The company is known for posting celebrity news and updates to its X account, which often go viral due to how often and quickly the outlet can publish posts.
+As of August 2026, Pop Crave has a total of 6.6 million followers on X.

 Background

 Pop Crave offers entertainment and celebrity news in the form of short snippets posted to their social media accounts, taking advantage of the ability to post to such platforms quickly and consistently.
 Their posts predominately cater towards the online "Stan Twitter" community, often celebrating notable pop culture anniversaries or celebrity birthdays alongside chart data and breaking news.
 The account also aggregates headlines from other sources as part of their reporting, often tagging the original publication or linking back to the initial article.

 Pop Crave's social media accounts were first created by Will Cosme in December 2015 under the name PopCultureShady, later relaunching in 2016 under its current name.
 The account primarily focused on music updates, such as new releases and streaming data, but would later expand to cover wider pop culture topics including film and television and trending news topics.

 Cosme has since engaged a small number of volunteer editors to assist in posting and has launched a functional news site for the outlet to provide longer-form pop culture stories, highlight trending news and provide exclusive celebrity interviews.